33 AI Task Extraction Statistics

 14. 84% of organizations report positive ROI from AI investments

 Deloitte research confirms that 84% of organizations investing in AI report measurable positive returns.
-This high success rate reflects improvements in AI accuracy and practical applicability for business workflows.
+A hit rate that high tracks with how much more accurate and practical AI has gotten for real business workflows.

 15. 48% of managers report AI has shortened project timelines

-Nearly half of managers, 48%, say AI tools have reduced project timelines in their departments.
-Accurate task extraction contributes to this improvement by ensuring action items are captured and assigned without delays.
+Nearly half of managers, 48%, say AI tools have shortened project timelines in their departments.
+Accurate task extraction plays into that by making sure action items get captured and assigned without lag.

 16. Teams with effective prioritization are 1.4x more likely to outperform

-Research shows that teams prioritizing tasks effectively are 1.4 times more likely to outperform their peers.
-AI task extraction enables this prioritization by surfacing deadlines, commitments, and approvals that might otherwise get buried in message threads.
+Research shows that teams which prioritize well are 1.4 times more likely to outperform their peers.
+AI task extraction makes that kind of prioritization possible by surfacing deadlines, commitments, and approvals that would otherwise sit buried in message threads.

 this+that identifies six types of work from messages: requests, decisions, follow-ups, deadlines, commitments, and approvals.
-This comprehensive extraction ensures nothing actionable slips through the cracks.
+Catch all six and nothing actionable slips through the cracks.

 Bridging Communication Gaps with AI Task Extraction